SilvinPradhan/Light-Audio-Player/DOCUMENTATION.md

 You can use any code editors such as VSCode, Atom, Sublime Text, Notepad++, or any other IDEs.
 However, VSCode is mostly preferred.

+### If you are willing to clone the repo and try it out for yourself.

+First: Open up a fresh Vscode window.
+Second: Open up your terminal and TYPE: git clone https://github.com/SilvinPradhan/Light-Audio-Player.git

+## Install Node_Modules

+Do not forget to run "npm install" once you have cloned the repo.
+It will be necessary for updating of package-lock.json and reinstalling of node_modules.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.